-Sixty years ago this week, a tragedy on the airfields of Munich had turned a Manchester United side from likely conquerors of Europe to a team with – literally in too many cases – no future, in the blink of an eye.
+Sixty years ago this week, a tragedy on the airfields of Munich had turned a Manchester United side known as the Busby Babes from likely conquerors of Europe to a team with – literally in too many cases – no future, in the blink of an eye.

 In the wake of such catastrophe, football seems such a trivial little pastime, and yet it was the game that gave those left behind a reason to go on, offering a momentum to their ultimate and necessary recovery, providing purpose.
 As the front cover of the United Review proclaimed on March 5th, “United will go on”.
 After all, what other choice is there for a great institution?

 That plane went down in Munich on February 6th, a disaster that sent shockwaves far beyond the environs of Manchester, right across the country and into the heart of the footballing community, wherever they played the game.
 Future Wales and FA Cup winning captain Graham Williams was a young footballer starting to make his way in the game while simultaneously doing his duty elsewhere, as he recalls.

 “I was doing my National Service and Bobby Charlton was in the same camp with me, Duncan Edwards as well.
 In 1955, West Brom had played United in the FA Youth Cup Final, so we had history with them and I had a lot of feeling for those boys.
 I vividly remember hearing the news – I can’t remember where I was when Kennedy was shot but I remember when I heard about United’s plane.

 We’d just finished a regimental game, we were coming in to eat afterwards and somebody said the United plane had gone down.
 The shock was horrendous, everybody trying to find out who had survived.
 We lost friends, not just footballers.